GoogleCloudPlatform/community/tutorials/send-email-with-sparkpost-and-nodejs-on-google-app-engine.md

       SPARKPOST_API_KEY: your-sparkpost-api-key
     ```

-    The `app.yaml` makes the app deployable to Google App Engine Managed VMs.
+`app.yaml` describes how to deploy your app to Google App Engine.
+Read more about that [here](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml).

 1. Run the following command to deploy your app: